Rejuvenated Aaron Rodgers signs restructured two-year, $75 million guaranteed contract with Jets

 Many issues stem from the Jets’ offensive line, as Billy Turner and Max Mitchell have been playing both tackle spots.
 This has led to the Jets’ defensive line creating havoc in both passing and running situations.

-“I thought we have five practices where we improved,” Rodgers said.
+“I thought we had five practices where we improved,” Rodgers said.
 “Today was kind of a step back a little bit.
 Felt a little bit tired as a whole.

 “Mentally, made a lot of mistakes, but we gotta clean some stuff up, but that’s part of training camp.
 But I felt like we were building.
 First day of pads was pretty solid running the football and today wasn’t the same type of focus.”